 - Offer Phase starts when your client is ready to buy from you and ends when you’re ready to start working with the client.
-This phase takes care of all the client setup, getting billing details, adding them to your accounting system, and sending the first invoice.
+This phase takes care of all the client setup, getting billing details, adding them to your accounting or invoicing software, and sending the first invoice.

 - Delivery Phase covers all of your work with the client.
 This includes meetings, reviews, delivering your services and anything else you need to do to solve the client’s problem.
 The delivery phase ends when your work is done, you’ve delivered all your stuff and the client has paid the final invoice (if that’s how you bill).

 - Follow-Up Phase is designed to ensure that you follow up with the client after the work is completed.
 This is where you get to show that you care about their business and offer them the opportunity to purchase more of your services.

 In each phase, you want to list the things you’re going to do (I call them activities).
 For each activity, you want to make a list of the inputs (the things you need to perform the activity) and the outputs (the things you deliver to your client).